backdrop-contrib/text_summary_options/README.txt

     1. Navigate to Administration > Extend and enable the module.
     2. Navigate to Administration > Structure > Content types > [Content type to
        edit] > [Field to edit].
-    3. There are now two new options: "Show summary" and "Mark Summary as required".
+    3. There are now three new options: "Show summary", "Mark Summary as required" and "Summary help text".
 Save settings.

 MAINTAINERS